benui-dev/notgdc-site/README.md

 * [ ] Fix hover on tags:
   * [ ] Show border or background change on hover
   * [ ] Don't show blue underscore on hover
-* [ ] Work out what is causing the unknown checkbox that is last in the list on the archive page
 * [ ] Update tag colour system
   * [ ] Make it procedural?
 Some kind of list of colours and then it auto-assigns them?